-Open to U10s and older, this camp is designed to provide early season on-snow mileage and will focus on technical free skiing.
-Sally Utter will be the Head Coach for this camp – additional staff will depend on the numbers and ages of participants.
-The goal of this camp is to get athletes back on-snow and work on fundamental skills including fore/aft balance, carving, pole plants, etc.
+Open to U10s and older, this camp is designed to provide early season, on-snow mileage focused on technical free skiing.
+Sally Utter will be leading this camp—additional staff will depend on the numbers and ages of participants.
+The goal of this camp is to get athletes back on snow and work on fundamental skills including fore/aft balance, carving, and pole plants (among other skills).

 GMVS Power Term is a five day program designed to jumpstart the young ski racer’s season.
-It is open to U.S. Ski and Snowboard as well as Alpine Canada registered U12 and U14 athletes.
+It is open to U.S. Ski and Snowboard and Alpine Canada registered U12 and U14 athletes.
 Participating athletes will see GMVS’ renowned athletic program first hand.
 They will train with GMVS coaches and athletes on the famed Kelly Brush Race Arena.